Neosoul-DAO/Welcome/README.md

 As a pioneer in the culture, we invite you to be a part of the initial group being formed to grow and expand the DAO.

-Click the link below to click to your journey.
+Click the link below to begin your journey.

 We look forward to you being a part of our family.